zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 - Set the flag `keystore.pkcs12.legacy` to enabled with no value to create a PKCS12 keystore that can be loaded.

 :::note
-* If you already have an existing keystore or you are using keyrings, this error will not happen.
+* If you already have an existing keystore created with a proper java version, or are using keyrings, this error will not occur.
-* If you do not use ZSS, this error will not happen.
-ZSS is enabled by default.
-* If you already use your own PKCS12 files instead of the files that Zowe generates for you, this error will not happen.
+* If you are not planning to use Zowe Desktop then you can disable the ZSS component to avoid receiving ZSS component errors in the log.
 :::

 ## Eureka request failed when using entrusted signed z/OSMF certificate